chainer/chainerui/docs/source/install.rst

 Dependencies
 ------------

-ChainerUI is developed under Python 3.5+, 3.6+.
+ChainerUI is developed under Python 2.7+, 3.5+, 3.6+.
 For other requirement, see ``requirements.txt``.

 .. literalinclude:: ../../requirements.txt
   :caption: requirements.txt

-ChainerUI uses ``sqlite3`` module which is included in the Python standard library.
+ChainerUI uses ``sqlite3`` module which is included in the standard Python library.
 If Python is built from source, need to enable ``sqlite3`` module before building Python.

 * On Ubuntu, need to install ``libsqlite3-dev`` (``$ apt-get install libsqlite3-dev``) before building Python.
 * On Windows, install Visual C++ Build Tools with the Default Install setting, before building Python.